Princetown Railway: Operation

 The Tavistock line had been equipped with mixed gauge track (standard and broad gauge rails) to accommodate the trains of the London and South Western Railway (LSWR) and the Princetown branch trains were able to use the standard gauge rails; they also travelled through to Plymouth for servicing.

 The ruling gradient was 1 in 40, rising almost continuously to Princetown, with short-radius curves, making locomotive operation difficult.

 The branch line left Yelverton in a southerly direction and curved sharply east on a steeply rising gradient.
-Immediately at the platform end there was a spur siding which led back to a 23 ft 6in turntable.
-Normal operation in the twentieth century was that an arriving train (from Princetown) would unload and then be propelled empty up the gradient past the siding connection.
+Immediately at the platform end there was a spur siding which led back to a 23 ft 6 in turntable.
+Normal operation in the twentieth century was that a train from Princetown arriving would unload and then be propelled empty up the gradient past the siding connection.
 The engine would then move into the spur and the coaches would be gravitated into the platform under the control of the guard.